9 (2009 animated film): Plot

-A scientist is ordered by his dictator to create a robot in the apparent name of progress, and so the scientist creates the B.R.A.I.N., a highly intelligent robot.
-The dictator seizes it upon its apparent completion and turns it into the Fabrication Machine, an armature that can construct an army of war machines to destroy the dictator's enemies.
-However, the B.R.A.I.N. became corrupted because it lacked a soul, causing it to exterminate humanity.
-On the verge of destruction, the scientist uses alchemy to create nine homunculus-like rag dolls known as "Stitchpunks" as a last resort to stopping the machines, giving them portions of his own soul via a talisman he created.
-He dies upon completion of the final doll.
+A scientist creates a robot for his government in the name of peaceful progress, making the highly intelligent B.R.A.I.N.
+However, the government seizes the B.R.A.I.N. and turns it into the Fabrication Machine, an armature that can construct an army of war machines.
+The machines become corrupted and declare war on the humans.
+As a last resort, the scientist uses alchemy to create nine homunculus-like rag dolls called "Stitchpunks", each labeled with a number, giving them portions of his own soul via a talisman.
+He dies upon completing the final Stitchpunk doll: 9.

-Some time later, the final Stitchpunk, 9, awakens in the workshop and ventures into the devastated city where he meets 2, a frail inventor who gives him a working voice box.
-The last active machine, the Cat-Beast, attacks the pair and abducts both 2 and takes the talisman.
-9 collapses, but awakens in Sanctuary, the tower of an empty cathedral that is home to other Stitchpunks - the dogmatic leader 1, his large bodyguard 8, the cycloptic engineer 5, and the mentally unstable oracle 6.
-9, having seen the condemned factory where the Cat-Beast took 2, decides to rescue him.
-9 and 5 venture to the factory where they find 2.
-The Cat-Beast attacks the trio, but are saved by 7, the only female of the Stitchpunks.
-9, drawn by curiosity, connects the talisman to the derelict Fabrication Machine, reviving it, and it subsequently kills 2 by sucking out his soul.
-9, 5, and 7 manage to escape the factory.
+9 awakens sometime after the machines have destroyed all organic life on Earth and gone dormant.
+He ventures outside and meets 2, an elderly inventor Stitchpunk who gives him a working voice box.
+The last active machine, the Cat-Beast, attacks the pair, abducts 2, and takes the talisman.
+One-eyed healer 5 rescues 9 and takes him to Sanctuary, the tower of an empty cathedral that is home to other Stitchpunks; the dogmatic leader 1, his large bodyguard 8, and the eccentric clairvoyant 6.
+Against 1's wishes, 9 and 5 follow the Cat-Beast to a factory and rescue 2.
+The Cat-Beast attacks the trio, but they are saved by 7, the only female of the Stitchpunks.
+9 curiously connects the talisman to the dormant Fabrication Machine, accidentally reviving it; it kills 2 by sucking out his soul, and the other Stitchpunks only barely manage to escape.

-7 takes 9 and 5 to an abandoned library, where the silent scholar twins, 3 and 4, have taken residence, and show 9 the Fabrication Machine's origins.
-5 realizes the talisman's symbols match the clairvoyant drawings of 6.
-9 and 5 return to Sanctuary to investigate, but 1 intervenes and reprimands them for disobeying his orders.
-Meanwhile, the Fabrication Machine assembles new robotic creatures; one of them, the bird-like Winged Beast, attacks the Sanctuary.
-7 joins the fight and Stitchpunks defeats the Winged Beast.
+7 takes 9 and 5 to an abandoned library, where mute scholar twins 3 and 4 reveal the history of the Human-Machine war.
+9 draws the symbols on the talisman, and 5 realizes the symbols match the drawings 6 is always making.
+9 and 5 return to Sanctuary to investigate, but 1 reprimands them for disobeying and putting them all at risk.
+The Fabrication Machine begins assembling new robots; one of them, the bird-like Winged Beast, attacks the Sanctuary and burns it down.
+With 7's help, the Stitchpunks manage to destroy the Winged Beast and escape.